Narada bribery case: ED names two Bengal ministers and a Trinamool Congress MLA in chargesheet

 The Enforcement Directorate has named three Trinamool Congress leaders – Firhad Hakim, Madan Mitra and Subrata Mukherjee – and a former member of the party Sovan Chatterjee, in a chargesheet in the Narada bribery case, ANI reported on Wednesday.

-All the four leaders have been summoned by the investigation agency on November 16, according to the Hindustan Times.
+All the four leaders have been summoned by the investigation agency to its office for questioning in the matter on November 16, according to the Hindustan Times.

+The alleged bribery case involves videos published by news portal Narada News, in which several Trinamool Congress leaders were seen accepting cash in return for favours.

 Bharatiya Janata Party MLA Suvendu Adhikari, who was a Trinamool Congress MP when the alleged corruption case took place in 2016, has also been mentioned in the chargesheet, according to News18.
 However, other reports did not confirm Adhikari’s name in the chargesheet.